KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 You can retrieve the **services** attached to John Doe's DID and see if they link to any public credentials to **query** and **verify**.

 Add the following code after the code you added in the previous step but before the `await Kilt.disconnect()`.
-It retrieves the services exposed by the DID found for `john_doe`:
+It retrieves the services exposed by the DID found for `kiltnerd123`:

 <SnippetBlock
 className="language-ts"